suparna3002biswas/Fashion_Recommendation_/README.md

 Then we are doing ensemble with these 3 models using Dempster Shafer theory and it recommends the correct occasion and similar images from uploaded user image.

 Here, we have made a dataset with real time images used it in our project.
+One can access the dataset code from https://www.kaggle.com/datasets/suparnabiswas009/fashion-augmented-dataset